alessiosac/virtualNetwork/README.md

 # VirtualNetwork

 This Java program accepts an input configuration file and returns a text file with the virtual network graph generated.

+The input file contains the following lines:

+	nodes: size of the virtual network graph
+	topology: linear, full, star, or random (i.e., randomly connected graph)
+	\&#945;: the bias of the random coin (ignored if the topology is not random) min virtual node CPU: the min virtual CPU capacity allocated to a virtual node (VM) max virtual node CPU: max virtual CPU capacity allocated to a virtual node (VM) min virtual node queue: min buffer capacity available at virtual node (VM) max virtual node queue: max buffer capacity available at virtual node (VM) min virtual link bandwidth: min bandwidth reserved by a virtual link max virtual link bandwidth: max bandwidth reserved by a virtual link min virtual link delay : min bandwidth reserved by a virtual link max virtual link delay: max bandwidth reserved by a virtual link

+If the parameter random is chosen, the program needs to generate the graph as follows:
+For each possible pair of nodes: flip a biased coin with bias alpha.
+If the output of the coin flip is 1, then add the edge, otherwise do not add the edge and move on to the next edge candidate.
+Make sure that if &#945; = 1 the resulting virtual network (graph) is fully connected (full), and if &#945; = 0 the graph should have no links.
+If &#945; = 0:5 then you have a perfectly unbiased coin.

 The output file contains the following space-separated values: